ibm-cloud-docs/openwhisk/pkg_obstorage.md

 1. In the {{site.data.keyword.openwhisk_short}} console, go to the [Create page ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/openwhisk/create).

-2. Select the namespace in which you want to install the {{site.data.keyword.cos_full_notm}} package by using the namespace switcher
+2. Select the namespace in which you want to install the {{site.data.keyword.cos_full_notm}} package by using the namespace drop-down menu

 3. Click **Install Packages**.